 The Fay Jones School of Architecture and Design offers a Master of Design Studies (M.Des.).
 The goal is to provide a nationally-recognized, interdisciplinary design program that meets the needs of Arkansas, the region, and nation.
 The Master of Design Studies degree is recognized as multidisciplinary degrees that explores emerging concerns that are universal to the human-environmental design disciplines.

-The program offers three areas of concentration:
+The program offers five areas of concentration:

 Integrated Wood Design: This post-professional graduate degree provides advanced study investigating the design potential of wood products, fabrication methods, and constructed environments.
 The one-year, three-semester program is grounded in design’s contribution to economic success.
 The studio-centered program provides immersive experiences, integrating distinctive course offerings across disciplinary boundaries while prompting students to engage complex, problem-solving scenarios.
 Utilizing strengths across the University of Arkansas campus, this program combines course offerings with a professional residency to immerse students in these dynamic fields.